brrandonkim/cse15l-lab-reports/report1.md

   * Ctrl-D
   * Run the command `exit`
 > You can also open more terminals in VSCode (there is a little + button at the top of the terminal window where you can create another).
+---

+## That's all!
+Congrats on your initiation to CSE 15L!